Kenora | Area Waters | The Fish | Fishing Calendar | Map

 There aren’t too many different rigs for muskie fishing because you only have so many options for throwing some of the gigantic baits needed.
 Also, most anglers use lures for muskie or big sucker minnows, so you really don’t need too many rigs to target muskie.
 However, there are still several rigs you should know about, especially if you are going to be using live bait.

 The Carolina rig, drop shot rig and quick strike rig are some of the best rigs for muskie.

 Anglers use a variety of techniques for muskie.
 Casting is most popular, but jigging and trolling are also very effective techniques.
 Learn more about some of the best techniques for muskie page.

 Learn More About Muskie

-Our muskie section is huge with information on the best live baits, lures, where to catch them and how to catch them.
-Visit our muskie page to learn more.
+Our muskie fishing section has tons of tips on the best lures, live baits, where to catch them and how to catch them.

 Visit our muskie fishing website to learn more.